jbboynton/customerApp/README.md

 ### 4. Start up the Express server

 Type "npm start" in the terminal from the root directory of the project, fire up a browser, and go to "localhost:(your port number)".
+(Your port number will be displayed in the terminal.)